Friction

 Friction example - sliding window

 When a window is slid within its frame, friction arises between the window and the surface it slides upon.
-As the window moves back and forth, the two surfaces in contact experience friction, generating a resistance force.
-This friction serves a crucial purpose, allowing the window to slide smoothly while maintaining enough resistance to keep it securely in place.
-Without friction, the window might slide too effortlessly, leading to instability and difficulty in positioning.
+As the window moves back and forth, the two surfaces in contact experience friction and generate a resistance force.
+This friction serves a crucial purpose and allows the window to slide smoothly while maintaining enough resistance to keep it securely in place.
+Without friction, the window might slide too effortlessly, which leads to instability and difficulty in positioning.

 Knife sharpening